Importance: Ethics, morality, and normativity

 Closely related to this issue is the role of importance in psychology, specifically in moral psychology.
 There are innumerous entities in the world together with a vast number of ways of interacting with them at any moment.
 Considerations of the relative importance of these entities and possible actions help the individual simplify this complexity.
 This happens by focusing only on the most important factors and deliberating the relative worth of each possible goal when deciding what to do.
 In the case of rational choice theory, for example, this is realized by making a cost-benefit analysis to determine the significance of each option.

 According to Harry Frankfurt, there is a difference between what is important to us and what is morally right.
 For example, an agent may decide against the course of action demanded by morality since they ascribe more importance to factors outside the moral domain.
 So people care about many other things besides ethics, such as luxury, friendship, knowledge, and well-being.
 For example, a job applicant may lie about their qualifications because getting the job is more important to them than their moral obligation to refrain from lying.
 Nonetheless, there may be some people for whom these two dimensions coincide.
-This applies to individuals who have made it their highest purpose to lead the best life from the ethical point of view.
+This applies to individuals who have made it their highest purpose to lead the best life from an ethical point of view.
 An example of this might be a utilitarian who is fully committed to maximizing the well-being of everyone in their sphere of influence and gives precedence to this goal over all other goals.